 Students can apply for a Maintenance Loan to help with their living costs.
 How much they can get depends on where they live while studying.
 They can also apply for a higher amount that's based on their household income.

-The following table shows the maximum Maintenance Loan amounts for courses starting from 1 August 2016.
+The following table shows the maximum Maintenance Loan amounts for courses that started after 1 August 2016.

 |Living with parents